 Kronos is Danmarks Nationalbank's RTGS (Real-Time Gross Settlement) system for payments in Danish kroner and is primarily used for settlement of large-value, time-critical interbank payments.

-The Sumclearing, the Intraday Clearing and the Express Clearing are the Danish Bankers Association's settlement systems for settlement of Danish retail payments.
+The Sumclearing, the Intraday Clearing and the Express Clearing are Finance Denmark's settlement systems for settlement of Danish retail payments.
 Final transfer of money between the banks is effected via accounts at Danmarks Nationalbank.

 VP settlement, which is owned by VP Securities, is a system for settling securities transactions.
 In a securities transaction, securities are exchanged via custody accounts in VP, while payment is exchanged via the participants' Kronos accounts.